-This paper is an econometric investigation of the determinants of the real value of the South African rand over the period 1984-2006.
+This paper is an econometric investigation of the determinants of the real value of the South African rand over the period 1984-2007.
 The results show a relatively good fit.
-As so often with exchange rate equations, there is substantial weight on the lagged exchange rate, which can be attributed to a momentum component.
+As always with exchange rate equations, there is substantial weight on the lagged exchange rate, which can be attributed to a momentum component.
 Nevertheless, economic fundamentals are significant and important.
-This is especially true of an index of the real prices of South African mineral commodities, which even drives out real income as a significant determinant of the rand's value.
-An implication is that the 2003-2006 real appreciation can be attributed to the Dutch Disease.
+This is especially true of an index of the real prices of South African mineral commodities, which even drives out real income as a significant determinant.
+An implication is that the 2003-2006 real appreciation of the rand can be attributed to the Dutch Disease.
 In other respects, the rand behaves like currencies of industrialized countries with well-developed financial markets.
-In particular, high South African interest rates raise international demand for the rand and lead to real appreciation, controlling for a forward-looking measure of expected inflation and a measure of default risk or country risk.
-It is in the latter respects, in particular, that the paper hopes to have improved on earlier studies of the rand.
+In particular, high South African interest rates raise international demand for the rand and lead to real appreciation, controlling also for a forward-looking measure of expected inflation and a measure of default risk or country risk.